TIPS FOR A SEARCH ENGINE FRIENDLY WEBSITE

 How people navigate your website is often overlooked by businesses.
 We worked with one client who was using internal jargon in the navigation.
 This not only stopped people from finding the content they were looking for, it also raised bounce rates and people got frustrated and left the website.
 Google looks at that data and demotes websites with high bounce rates!

 It’s important to put your best foot forward.
 Think about it this way – what are people searching for?
 What logically should follow on from this page?
-How can I get people to the page that they want to be at in as few clicks as possible?
+How can I get people to the page that they want to be on, in as few clicks as possible?
 This helps the user experience and conversion rates.

 You want your structure to be clear and “pyramid-like”: a Homepage, Categories and Sub-categories.